Gwyneth Paltrow Publishes Explicit Guide To Anal Sex On Her Goop Website

-Gwyneth Paltrow, self-proclaimed healthy lifestyle guru, shared her expertise in the subject of anal sex on her goop website on Thursday.
-Paltrow’s goop website is known for offering explicit advice on sex-related topics, such as swinger parties, orgasms, S&M and sex toys.
+Gwyneth Paltrow, the self-proclaimed healthy lifestyle guru, shared her expertise on the subject of anal sex on her goop website on Thursday.
+Paltrow’s goop website is known for offering explicit advice on sex-related topics, such as swinger parties, orgasms, S&M, and sex toys.

-The 44-year-old discussed a wide range of sex topics, including orgasms, sex toys and pornography in the latest issue of her newsletter, Sex Issue.
+The 44-year-old discussed a wide range of sex topics, including orgasms, sex toys, and pornography in the latest issue of her newsletter, Sex Issue.
 She also devoted an entire article titled “Reality Check: Anal Sex,” to an unfiltered discussion of the taboo subject.
 The article on anal sex included an interview with an expert, the research psychoanalyst Paul Joannides, author of The Guide to Getting it On!”

 Joannides gave answers to questions about anal sex and addressed common misconceptions and myths about it.
 He also talked about how the adult film industry has influenced the attitude of the heterosexual population to anal sex.